 - Take a variety of courses to build a balanced schedule.
 Choose courses from a variety of disciplines to avoid being overloaded in any one particular subject.
 Some courses require constant discipline (daily homework) such as math, accounting, and foreign language.
 Other courses allow you to have more control over when you must get your homework or reading assignments completed.

-SDV 108 College: Planning Your Success (1 credit) and
+SDV 108 College Experience Course (1 credit) and consider taking

 SDV 115 Study Strategies (2 credits).
 These courses help new students transition to the college environment and develop strong study skills.
 (Note: SDV 115 requires college-level reading and writing skills.
 If you are taking preparatory reading or writing courses, wait to take SDV 115 until completing your preparatory courses.)